Fiji Mission to the European Union

-The main focus of the Mission is to promote Fiji's trading interests and gain markets for Fiji's sugar through such agreements as the Lome Convention and the Cotonou Agreement.
+The main focus of the Mission is to promote Fiji's trading interests and gain markets for Fiji's sugar through such agreements as the Lomé Convention and the Cotonou Agreement.
 It has also helped negotiate tariff concessions and preferential market quotas for the export of garments and canned tuna to European countries.

 List of heads of mission

 The following individuals have held office as Head of Mission to the European Union.